 An Eater’s Guide to Dining and Drinking in Las Vegas

 Las Vegas started as a cowboy town.
-When the Hoover Dam was built, it became a gambling destination.
-Not long after, the general tourist crowds followed.
-The dining scene too has grown from afterthought coffee shops and buffets to celebrity chef-helmed meccas and so-called “Gourmet Rooms” galore.
+When the Hoover Dam was built, it became a gambling destination — not long after, the general tourist crowds followed.
+The dining scene too has grown from afterthought coffee shops and loss-leader buffets to celebrity chef-helmed meccas and so-called “Gourmet Rooms.”
 Today, Las Vegas covers just about every genre of food imaginable at every price point.
 Here’s a guide to help you dig in where it matters.

 Welcome to Celebrity Chef Land

 But Las Vegas is so much more than fancy dinners, too.
-Catch breakfast, lunch, or dinner at the legendary Peppermill, or gorge on some of the best tacos in the city at Tacos El Gordo with its long fast-service lines.
+Catch breakfast, lunch, or dinner at the James Beard-recognized Classic Peppermill, or gorge on some of the best tacos in the city at Tacos El Gordo, with its long fast-service lines.

 Start on Eater Vegas’ Best Maps